 Imagine: You might save hundreds of dollars per month on your payment!
 Refinancing when you can save 1% or more on the interest rate is a no-brainer.

-Cash-out refinance rates are low in 2022, but you can expect to pay about .5% higher when you take out cash.
+Cash-out refinance rates are lower in 2024 than last year, but you can expect to pay about .5% higher when you take out cash.

 Doing a cash-out refinance loan also is smart if you have an older mortgage with a higher rate.
 You can save hundreds per month when you do a refinance at a 1% lower rate.